anantprakash17/rhombichess/README.md

 ```

 This will start a locust server on `localhost:8089`.
 To view the locust server, navigate to `localhost:8089` in your browser.

+> You need the backend server running to run the locust tests.
+You can start the backend server using `python3 server.py --debug`.

 Use locust to test the backend by entering the number of users and the spawn rate, then click start.